Kong/lua-resty-events/README.md

 The return value will be the event object or `nil`.

-You can set a special value `off` for `listening`, which means the library will not enable unix domain socket listening, and the events will only be propagated in the worker process internally.
+There is a special parameter `testing`, which means the library will not enable unix domain socket listening, and the events will only be propagated in the worker process internally.
 In the meanwhile, `unique_timeout` will be meanless.

 This feature is very useful for testing, such as `resty cli`.
+The default value for `testing` is `false`.

 [Back to TOC](#table-of-contents)